-Wisdom Teeth FAQs – Houston, TX
+Wisdom Tooth Extraction Frequently Asked Questions – Houston, TX

 At What Age Should Wisdom Teeth Be Removed?

-Many people have their wisdom teeth removed between the ages of 17 and 25, before the bone develops to the point where extraction may be more difficult.
-However, there are no set in stone rules for when the teeth should be removed.
+Many people have their wisdom teeth removed between the ages of 17 and 25 before the bone develops to the point where extraction may be more difficult.
+However, there are no set-in-stone rules for when the teeth should be removed.
 Patients older than 25 often have successful extraction procedures.

 What Factors Should I Consider When I’m Deciding Whether to Get My Wisdom Teeth Extracted?

 Keep in mind that wisdom teeth extractions in Houston aren’t necessary for everyone.
-When deciding whether you should undergo this procedure, you should carefully listen to your dentist’s advice.
+When deciding whether you should undergo this procedure, you should listen to your dentist’s advice.
 If they believe that your third molars are currently posing a threat to your oral health, or that they may do so in the near future, extraction is likely the wisest choice.

 Some patients have their wisdom teeth removed as a purely preventive measure.
 If you are thinking about doing this, be sure to thoroughly discuss the risks and rewards of the procedure with an experienced oral surgeon before you make your final decision.